xbst/VoronDocs/README.md

 # Welcome

+The README-based format is being moved to the new Pages based format here -> [documentation site](https://bdbell.github.io/VoronDocs/)

 Welcome to the world of Voron 3D printers!

 This is the Voron Documentation site.
 All of the information needed to go from zero to a working Voron printer can be found here.